CptConstantine/RoleByPost/README.md

   Set the RPG system for your server.
 You must be an Admin in the server.

 - `/setup gmrole [role]`
-  Set all members of a Discord role as GMs for the server.
+  Set a Discord role as the GM role for the server.
+Anyone with this role will have GM permissions.
 You must be an Admin.

 - `/setup playerrole [role]`
-  Set all members of a Discord role as players for the server.
+  Set a Discord role as the player role for the server.
+Anyone with this role will be considered a player.
 You must be an Admin.

 - `/setup defaultskillsfile [.txt file]` or `/setup defaultskills [skill1:0, skill2:0, skill3:1, etc.]`
   (GM only) Set default skills via command or file upload.
 Skills are validated per system (if the system has skills).